OlivierDjatchue/mini-projet-kubernetes/README.md

             claimName: wordpress-pvc

 ```
+ **Example Explained**: This file instructs Kubernetes to set up WordPress, using the same database secrets for login information.
+It connects the WordPress application to its data storage area using the `wordpress-pvc`.

 ### Services

 The service files expose the deployments to the network, allowing other pods and external users to access them.

+#### What Are Services?

+-   **Purpose**: Services act like a receptionist or a guide that directs traffic to the right place.
+They help different parts of the system talk to each other and let users access the applications.
+-   **How It Works**: Services ensure that when someone wants to use WordPress or access the MySQL database, they can find and communicate with the correct application.

 **MySQL Service:**
 ```bash